-Save the Redwoods League has long supported Portola Redwoods State Park but stepped up their support in a big way in 2012.
-They signed and financially supported the Donor Agreement which keeps the park open.
-In addition, they led the acquisition of the Peters Creek Redwood parcel of old-growth Redwoods announced in December 2012.
-This unmatched stand adjoins Portola Redwoods State Park and we hope at some time it will be added to the park.
+Save the Redwoods League has long supported Portola Redwoods State Park, including major support in keeping the park open in 2012.
+In addition, they led the acquisition of the Peters Creek Redwood parcel of old-growth Redwoods which adjoins Portola Redwoods State Park; we hope at some time it will be added to the park.

 Peninsula Open Space Trust